-Bates Memorial Field which includes a small children's play area, is an open area surrounded by the 1950s housing developments of Thornby Avenue, The Gardens, Arden Road, and Hermitage Way.
-There are two entrances, one from The Gardens, and one from Hermitage Way.

-On the 12th May 1961 the land was handed over to Kenilworth Urban District Council by Mr Percy Bates as land suitable for two football pitches.
+- 2.60 Bates Memorial Field which includes a small children's play area, is an open area surrounded by the 1950s housing developments of Thornby Avenue, The Gardens, Arden Road, and Hermitage Way.
+There are two entrances, one from The Gardens, and one from Hermitage Way. - 2.61 On the 12th May 1961 the land was handed over to Kenilworth Urban District Council by Mr Percy Bates as land suitable for two football pitches.
 It now provides the official open space for this part of the town.
-Bates Memorial Field has been upgraded with new tree planting (2017), and with security bollards to the entrances.
+Bates Memorial Field has been upgraded with new tree planting, a refurbished children's play area and with security bollards to the entrances.

-St John's Playing Field is off Guy Road and was a planned open space within the high-quality post-war public housing development built by Kenilworth Urban District Council.
+- 2.62 St John's Playing Field is off Guy Road and was a planned open space within the high-quality post-war public housing development built by Kenilworth Urban District Council.
 It provides a recently refurbished children's play area with an informal sports pitch and other open space for the St John's area of the town.
 It adjoins a care home, and housing for people with reduced mobility, and incorporates paths suitable for wheelchairs and mobility scooters.

-Perimeter trip rails have been installed to prevent unauthorised vehicular access (2017).

-Ebourne Recreation Park is off Ebourne Close, it was always an open area in the town and has many trees, these have been pollarded to open up the area and improve passive surveillance.
+Perimeter trip rails have been installed to prevent unauthorised vehicular access. - 2.63 Ebourne Recreation Park is off Ebourne Close, it was always an open area in the town and has many trees, these have been recently pollarded to open up the area and improve passive surveillance.
 The children's play area has been upgraded and new pathways have been provided around the park providing good access for pushchair and wheelchair users.
-Security bollards at access points have also been installed (2017).

-Glendale Avenue Park is a small children's play area providing a useful local facility behind Stoneleigh Road.

-There exists throughout many of the residential parts of the town areas of informal open space which have either occurred by chance or more often been a requirement within a development.
+Security bollards at access points have also been installed. - 2.64 Glendale Avenue Park is a small children's play area providing a useful local facility behind Stoneleigh Road. - 2.65 There exist throughout many of the residential parts of the town areas of informal open space which have either occurred by chance or more often been a requirement within a development.
 There are, for example, two particularly large areas off Dencer Drive and another area with a pond at Stansfield Grove which are all part of the 1980s development.
 In some cases ownership is not clear and there have even been instances where annexation by neighbours has occurred.
-Wherever possible such space has been identified on the relevant map.
-Similar space will also result from the requirements of the WDC Local Plan and the Garden Suburb policy applied to future developments.
-These areas must be protected by an appropriate Policy.
+Wherever possible such space has been identified and included as "Amenity Greenspace". (see Map 2.4) Similar space will also result from the requirements of the WDC Local Plan and the Garden Suburb policy applied to future developments.
+These areas must be protected.